-During pregnancy it is common for a woman to become introspective, sensitive or more aware of the behaviours of others.
-This is evolutionary designed to make a woman extremely responsive and attentive to the needs of a new baby who cannot speak.
+During pregnancy, it is common for a woman to become introspective, sensitive or more aware of the behaviours of others.
+This is evolutionarily designed to make a woman extremely responsive and attentive to the needs of a new baby who cannot speak.
 The accompanying feelings of such dramatic inner change are often anxiety, depression, emotional dysregulation, loneliness, resentment and ambivalence are often difficult to contain.
 These disturbances affect both partners and often result in relationship difficulties.

-Psychoanalytic psychotherapy is designed to provide the necessary container for the intensity of these feelings as well as help you reflect on the change in process.
+Psychoanalytic psychotherapy is designed to provide the necessary container for the intensity of these feelings as well as help you reflect on the change in the process.
 The element of cognitive behavioural therapy will provide the necessary emotional regulation and coping skills and the relationship therapy may highlight vicious cycles in your relationship as well as facilitate communication with your partner.

-At least 1 in 4 women experience pregnancy related problems right now.
+At least 1 in 4 women experience pregnancy-related problems right now.
 And these include:

 - Miscarriage or repeated miscarriages

 - Difficult choices such as an abortion

 - Phantom pregnancy

 Your psychotherapist will assist you in dealing with any of the above or your unique circumstances to make the transition into the new role as smooth as possible.